Introduction

 What does it mean when a planet is retrograde?

-A planet is retrograde when it appears to move backward in the sky from Earth’s perspective (it’s an optical illusion caused by orbital speeds).
-Astrologically, retrograde planets function inward rather than outward - you process that planetary energy internally, privately, or through review/revision rather than direct action.
-About 40% of people have at least one retrograde planet in their birth chart.
+A planet is retrograde when it appears to move backward in the sky from Earth’s perspective.
+Astrologically, retrograde planets often describe energy that is processed inwardly, privately, or through review before it becomes direct action.

 Next Steps